mustafarezk12/Big-Data-Pipeline-for-Real-Time-Healthcare-Analytics-with-MIMIC-III/README.markdown

 ## Pipeline Overview

-The pipeline transforms raw MIMIC-III data into queryable insights through a series of well-defined steps, as illustrated in the diagram above, created using [Draw.io](https://app.diagrams.net/).
-The flow includes:
+The pipeline transforms raw MIMIC-III data into queryable insights through a series of well-defined steps, as illustrated in the diagram above The flow includes:
 - **MIMIC-III Database**: Extract raw CSVs.
 - **Jupyter Notebook**: Clean data and convert to Avro (Windows desktop).
 - **Docker Container (Hadoop)**: Host HDFS for storage.